Spotted skunk

 Does rabies pose a risk to people or other animals?

 According to the CDC, bats are the leading cause of rabies deaths in people in the United States.
-If you have been bitten or scratched by a bat, or if you woke up in a room with a bat, contact your healthcare provider immediately to determine your risk for rabies and to seek appropriate care.
+If you have been bitten or scratched by a bat, or if you wake up in a room with a bat, contact your healthcare provider immediately to determine your risk for rabies and to seek appropriate care.
 Bat bites and scratches are small and can be unnoticeable.
 It is important to take proactive measures to protect yourself from rabies exposure.

 Protect People, Protect Bats, Avoid Rabies!